Rebounder Workout General Information

 Jump as high as you can while lifting your knees upward.
 Keep your arms stretched out to work your upper body and maintain your balance.

 One of the best ways to make your rebounding workouts more challenging is to add weights.
-Simply hold a dumbbell in each hand while you bounce to work your muscles.
+Simply hold a dumbbell in each hand while you bounce on the trampoline to work your muscles.
 Lifting your arms above your head will tone your shoulders and arms.
 Holding your arms to the side will tone up your chest.

 Here’s a good 20 minutes rebounding workout video that you can follow.